akilaabesinghe/Final_Project_BIOL7180/README.md

 <pre>sudo apt-get install iqtree </pre>

-Following the installation, following command will be used to generate a .treefile
+Following the installation, following command will be used to generate a .treefile.
+This .treefile has a newick format phylogenetic tree.
+And this can use to visualize the phylogenetic tree using ete3 toolkit.

 <pre><font color="#06989A"><font color="#4E9A06"><b>iqtree_func</b></font><font color="#4E9A06">()</font> <font color="#4E9A06">{</font><font color="#06989A">
 iqtree<font color="#75507B"><b> -s</b></font> Alignment2.fas